Managing Toddler Tantrums and Unwanted Behavior

 The concept behind both redirecting and implementing a consequence is to interrupt the problem behavior, which leads us to…

-Reorient your child away from the problem and redirect her attention and interest towards something else.
+Reorient your child away from the problem and redirect her attention and interest toward something else.

 Reminder: redirection is intended for children < 5 (namely, toddlers and preschoolers), not older school-aged children.
 It’s designed to interrupt the behavior, give everyone some space and time to regain (or maintain) composure, convey limits, rules, or boundaries, and also teach that doing X will not yield their desired result.